With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Augusta Health Crossroads Mental Health Unit is a mental health treatment center in Fishersville, VA, located at 78 Medical Center Drive, 22939 zip code area.
 Augusta Health Crossroads Mental Health Unit provides hospital inpatient treatment.
-Augusta Health Crossroads Mental Health Unit offers psychotropic medication, group therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
+Augusta Health Crossroads Mental Health Unit offers individual psychotherapy, psychotropic medication and behavior modification to seniors 65 or older, adults and young adults.
 Augusta Health Crossroads Mental Health Unit also supports seniors or older adults.
 Additional services at Augusta Health Crossroads Mental Health Unit consist of case management.

 Learn MoreHealth Connect America is a mental health clinic in Harrisonburg, VA, located at 39 Southgate Court, Unit 102, 22801 zip code area.
-Health Connect America provides outpatient treatment and telemedicine/telehealth.
-Health Connect America offers trauma therapy, group therapy and behavior modification to young adults, adults and seniors 65 or older.
-Additional services offered at Health Connect America include family psychoeducation, chronic disease/illness management and suicide prevention services.
+Health Connect America provides telemedicine/telehealth and outpatient treatment.
+Health Connect America offers individual psychotherapy, activity therapy and couples/family therapy to seniors 65 or older, young adults and adults.
+Additional services offered at Health Connect America include chronic disease/illness management, illness management and recovery and suicide prevention services.

 Learn MoreUva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine is a mental health facility in Charlottesville, VA, located at 310 Old Ivy Way, Suite 104, 22903 zip code area.
 Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine provides outpatient treatment.
 Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine provides individual psychotherapy, psychotropic medication and group therapy to children / adolescents.
 Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine also supports children/adolescents with serious emotional disturbance.

 Learn MoreHarrisonburg/rockingham Community Services Board is a mental health treatment center in Harrisonburg, Virginia, located at 1241 North Main Street, part of the 22802 zip code.
 Harrisonburg/rockingham Community Services Board provides outpatient treatment.
-Harrisonburg/rockingham Community Services Board also offers cognitive behavioral therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and young adults.
-Harrisonburg/rockingham Community Services Board supports people with trauma, people requiring dual diagnosis treatment and people with serious mental illness.
-Harrisonburg/rockingham Community Services Board also provides suicide prevention services, psychosocial rehabilitation services and court-ordered outpatient treatment.
+Harrisonburg/rockingham Community Services Board also offers trauma therapy, integrated dual diagnosis disorder treatment and couples/family therapy to seniors 65 or older, young adults and adults.
+Harrisonburg/rockingham Community Services Board supports people with serious mental illness, people requiring dual diagnosis treatment and people with trauma.
+Harrisonburg/rockingham Community Services Board also provides psychosocial rehabilitation services, suicide prevention services and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.